 Fitness fanatics will love Juliet Rooms and Kitchen.
 The hostel is located mere steps from a park with fitness instruments, and seaside trails perfect for running, rollerblading or cycling.
 You can rent a bike from the hostel for free, which can come in handy for shopping in the Kadikoy food bazaar nearby.

-Juliet Rooms and Kitchen isn’t your run of the mill hostel, it’s a stunning design hostel.
+This Istanbul hostel isn’t your run of the mill budget accommodation option, it’s a stunning design hostel.
 Additionally, free laundry and dry cleaning services, welcome treats, newspaper deliveries, bathrobes and slippers in private rooms are all services offered to guests.

 If you’re seeking sanctuary and quiet but can’t afford a private room, guests can draw their bed curtains and enjoy their own contained space.
 Reading lamp, power and data points are included for each bed.

 If you are looking for a comfortable and relaxing place with super friendly staff and a cozy restaurant, Juliet Rooms and Kitchen is one of the best hostels in Istanbul for you.

 Back on the European side of Istanbul, and near Taksim square, is a super modern high-tech hostel called #bunk Taksim.
 The six-floor building is filled with diverse dormitories and private double and triple rooms.
 Some rooms have private bathrooms, some don’t, but either way all bathrooms are ultra clean, modern, and spacious.